SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Experiments

 \subsection{Visualizing reconstruction quality for SatMAE}

-We show the visualization of the reconstruction quality of two different SatMAE masking strategies in Figure \ref{fig:viz}.
-The SatMAE with Independent Masking successfully reconstructs all the airplanes even though their number varies across time.
+We show the visualization of the reconstruction quality of two different SatMAE masking strategies in \cref{fig:viz}. \model{}+IM successfully reconstructs all the airplanes even though their number varies across time.
 In contrast, the SatMAE with Consistent Masking missed some airplanes in the reconstruction.